bigvisionit/vorlagen/README.md

 }

-Aufruf:
+Call:

-func(1, 2, 3, 4) // Ausgabe 5
+func(1, 2, 3, 4) // Issue 5

-Restliche Parameter können direkt in einer Funktion über einen festgelegten Namen als Array aufgerufen werden.
+Remaining parameters can be called directly in a function using a specified name as an array.

-- Spread-Operator:
+Spread operator:

 let arr1 = [ 1, 2, 3 ]

-let arr2 = [ 1, 2, ...arr1 ] // Ausgabe [ 1, 2, 1, 2, 3 ]
+let arr2 = [ 1, 2,...arr1 ] // Edition [ 1, 2, 1, 2, 3 ]

-Arrays können so einfach zusammengefasst werden.
+Arrays can thus be easily combined.

-Als Parameter:
+As a parameter:

 function func(i, j, ...name) {